-As a University Research Professor of Psychology, Biology and Ocean Sciences at Memorial University of Newfoundland, I engage a long-term interdisciplinary ecosystem research program focused on the behavioural ecology of marine and terrestrial birds.
-Students, post-doctoral fellows and assistants working in my lab focus our research studies on environmental influences on animal behaviour and ecology.
-We explore multi-species interactions in dynamic Low Arctic and Boreal ecosystems and assess the use of animal responses as indicators of prey and ecosystem conditions.
-We collaborate with oceanographers, fisheries research scientists and seabird biologists from across Canada, the USA, Europe, Australia and Africa.
+As a John Lewis Paton Distinguished University Professor of Psychology, Biology and Ocean Sciences at Memorial University of Newfoundland, I engage a long-term interdisciplinary ecosystem research program focused on the behavioural ecology of marine birds.
+Students, post-doctoral fellows and assistants working in my lab focus our research studies on seabird responses to environmental change.
+We explore multi-species and food web dynamics in Low Arctic and Boreal marine ecosystems and assess the use of seabird responses as indicators of prey and environmental conditions.
+We engage evidence-based environmental assessments.
+We collaborate with fishers and hunters, oceanographers, fisheries research scientists and seabird biologists from Newfoundland and Labrador and across Canada, the USA, Europe, Australia and Africa.
 Our research is conservation-oriented in perspective and activity and is supported by the Natural Sciences and Engineering Research Council of Canada and Fisheries and Oceans Canada.